dagaroth00/notification-service/README.md

 - Check `package.json` scripts if you need custom start commands.
 - Ensure required environment variables are set in `.env` or your environment before starting.
 - If you use Docker or a process manager (PM2), adapt the `npm run build` + `npm start` flow for production.
+- Service base URLs (with trailing slashes) and endpoint templates live in `src/constants/serviceApiPaths.ts`; update that file to point at your environments.

 ## Prisma
 This project uses Prisma for database access.
 Before running migrations or opening Prisma Studio, ensure your `DATABASE_URL` is set in the `.env` file at the project root.